Michael Manganiello, PARTNER

-Michael Manganiello, FOUNDING PARTNERA born advocate, Michael Manganiello believes in the power of patient groups to impact major shifts in health policy.
-That power is amplified when groups unite around a common agenda.
-Michael founded HCM with Kristin Conklin and Terrell Halaska as a firm that not only can access major stakeholders in the health care community but can bring them together and find common ground to advance positive change.
+A born advocate, Michael Manganiello believes in the power of the patient to impact major changes in health policy – a power that is amplified when groups unite around a common agenda.
+Michael founded HCM Strategists with Kristin Conklin and Terrell Halaska as a firm that not only can access major stakeholders in the health care community but can bring them together and find common ground to advance positive change.
 Michael is driven by this philosophy in his management of the firm’s health policy practice, where he leads the firm’s work for the Christopher and Dana Reeve Foundation, the NIH All of Us Research Program, Aemerge Redpak, and the New York Stem Cell Foundation.

 Michael traveled a deeply personal path to a career in health policy.
 After earning a bachelor’s degree in political science from Villanova University and a master’s degree in public administration from Columbia University, Michael remained in New York City and became involved in HIV/AIDS advocacy during a time of tremendous fear and uncertainty surrounding the disease.
-During that time, he also developed a lasting friendship with a woman named Dana Morosini, later Dana Reeve, the wife of Christopher Reeve.
+During that time he developed a lasting friendship with Dana Morosini, later Dana Reeve, the wife of Christopher Reeve.

 After Christopher Reeve’s equestrian accident that left him paralyzed, the Reeves put Michael’s dedication and passion for patient advocacy to work.
 They tapped him as senior vice president of government relations for the Christopher and Dana Reeve Foundation, where he played an integral role in establishing the foundation as a leading force for advancing medical research and improving quality of life for the mobility impaired.
-Among his successes, Michael authored and secured introduction of the Christopher Reeve Paralysis Act – which became law in 2009 – and raised $22.5 million for the Christopher and Dana Reeve Paralysis Resource Center.
+Among his successes, Michael authored and secured introduction of the Christopher and Dana Reeve Paralysis Act – which became law in 2009 – and raised $50 million for the Christopher and Dana Reeve Paralysis Resource Center.

 Michael brings to HCM an impressive track record of building effective coalitions within the health care community.
-He chaired the Paralysis Task Force, which collaborated with the Centers for Disease Control and Prevention and the Hope Network to connect more than 50,000 advocates across the country.
-He is also a founding member, president emeritus, and board member of the Coalition for the Advancement of Medical Research (CAMR).
+As chair of the Paralysis Task Force, Michael collaborated with the Centers for Disease Control and Prevention and the Hope Network to connect more than 50,000 advocates across the country.
+Michael was also a founding member, president emeritus and board member of the Coalition for the Advancement of Medical Research (CAMR).
 In this role, he and CAMR were instrumental in joining more than 100 diverse organizations in support of groundbreaking medical research.
 Their efforts resulted in Congress’ passage of the Stem Cell Research Enhancement Act, which laid the foundation for President Barack Obama’s 2009 executive order opening embryonic stem cell research to federal funding.
 Michael was honored to be invited to the White House to witness this pivotal moment in stem cell research.